wdtaylor30/wdtaylor30.github.io/_pages/inspirations.md

 To me, Vi Hart is equal parts enigma and genius.
 I was first introduced to their videos in high school by my music theory teacher, who showed their [Twelve Tone Row](https://www.youtube.com/watch?v=4niz8TfY794) video to the class.
 Much like the Numberphile videos, I enjoy Vi's pen-and-paper style of video.
 Perhaps what I admire most about them is that they center their work on what *they* find interesting, not necessarily what they think will get the most views.
 Both practically and philosophically, I hope to incorporate much of Vi's style in my own content.

 As a final thought, I find inspiration from many sources, from music to video games to science-fiction and fantasy.
-Please feeel free to email me with recommendations of works that you (the reader) find interesting.
+Please feel free to email me with recommendations of works that you (the reader) find inspring!